-CUNY's approach to financing its operations is a multi-year partnership with New York State and City (the "Compact") to ensure that sufficient funds are invested in the University.
-This comprehensive, multi-year financing strategy is tied to the goals and objectives outlined in the current and most recent prior University Master Plans, Appendix C.5 [A226] and Appendix C.7 [A227].
-The Compact offers an economically efficient way to finance CUNY by delineating shared responsibility among partners and creating opportunities to leverage funds.
-The Compact calls on the State and City to commit to providing tax-levy funding to cover the University's mandatory costs and a portion the programmatic investment plan.
-In turn, CUNY commits to funding the balance of the investment plan through a combination of sources including philanthropy, productivity and efficiencies, targeted enrollment growth, and increased revenue from modest, annual tuition increases.
+For a five-year period, from FY 2012 through FY 2016, CUNY's approach to financing its operations was a multiyear partnership with New York State and City, known as the CUNY Compact [13], which ensured that sufficient funds were invested in the University.
+This comprehensive, multi-year financing strategy was tied to goals and objectives outlined in the University Master Plans for the periods overlapping with the Compact (Appendices C.9 and C.10).
+The Compact offered an economically efficient way to finance CUNY by delineating shared responsibility among partners and creating opportunities to leverage additional tax-levy and non-tax levy funds.
+The Compact called on the State and City to commit to providing tax-levy funding to cover the University's mandatory costs and a portion of the programmatic investment plan.
+In turn, CUNY committed to funding the balance of the investment plan through a combination of sources, including philanthropy, productivity and efficiencies, targeted enrollment growth, and increased revenue from modest, annual tuition increases.